Is CrowdStrike Holdings Inc. (CRWD) a Keeper?

-CrowdStrike Holdings Inc. (NASDAQ:CRWD) went down by -1.19% from its latest closing price compared to the recent 1-year high of $298.48.
-The company’s stock price has collected -13.30% of loss in the last five trading sessions.
-Press Release reported on 12/02/21 that CrowdStrike Ranked Number One on 2021 Fortune Future 50 List
+CrowdStrike Holdings Inc. (NASDAQ:CRWD) went up by 0.04% from its latest closing price compared to the recent 1-year high of $298.48.
+The company’s stock price has collected 2.04% of gains in the last five trading sessions.
+Press Release reported on 12/07/21 that CrowdStrike Receives Global Recognition as a Pre-Eminent Market and Technology Leader in Cybersecurity

 Is It Worth Investing in CrowdStrike Holdings Inc. (NASDAQ :CRWD) Right Now?